-Traditional Curriculum
+Traditional ADN Program Curriculum

 - A. The Traditional Associate Degree Nursing Program consists of 28 credits of general education prerequisites and 44 credits of nursing for 72 total program credits.
-The 44 credits of nursing are taught over four (4) semesters. - B. Students must achieve a cumulative prerequisite (excluding math and nutrition and diet therapy) GPA of 3.0 or higher, minimum of a C or higher on all prerequisites, a Critical Thinking entrance score of 60 or high and a proficiency level on the TEAS entrance exam, to be considered for admission into the associate degree nursing program. - C. The nursing curriculum progresses from simple to complex nursing concepts within the scope of the registered nurse. - D. Nursing clinical experiences are offered all four semesters in conjunction with theory courses.
+The 44 credits of nursing are taught over four (4) semesters. - B. Students must achieve a cumulative prerequisite (excluding math and nutrition and diet therapy) GPA of 3.0 or higher, minimum of a C or higher on all prerequisites, a Critical Thinking entrance score of 60 or high and a proficiency level on the TEAS entrance exam, to be considered for admission into the associate degree nursing program. - C. The nursing curriculum progresses from simple to complex nursing concepts within the scope of the registered nurse. - D. Nursing clinical experiences are offered all four semesters in conjunction with theory courses. - E. Microbiology and Anatomy & Physiology 1 and 2 must have been taken in the last 10 years or those classes will need to be taken again.

-Advanced Placement Curriculum
+Advanced Placement ADN Program Curriculum

-- A. The Advanced Placement Associate Degree Nursing Program requires proof of an unencumbered Practical Nurse license. - B. The program consists of 28 credits of general education prerequisites, 15 credits for previous practical nursing courses, AD-N nursing credits 29, for a total of 72 total program hours. - C. Students must achieve a cumulative prerequisite (excluding math and health assessment) GPA of 3.0 or higher, minimum of a C or higher on all prerequisites, a Critical Thinking entrance score of 60 or high and an 850 or higher on the LPN-ADN entrance exam, to

-- be considered for admission into the advanced placement associated degree nursing program. - D. The nursing curriculum progresses from simple to complex nursing concepts within the scope of the registered nurse. - E. Nursing clinical experiences are offered two semesters in conjunction with theory courses.
+- A. The Advanced Placement Associate Degree Nursing Program requires proof of an unencumbered Practical Nurse license. - B. The program consists of 28 credits of general education prerequisites, 14 credits for previous practical nursing courses, AD-N nursing credits 30, for a total of 72 total program hours. - C. Students must achieve a cumulative prerequisite (excluding math and health assessment) GPA of 3.0 or higher, minimum of a C or higher on all prerequisites, a Critical Thinking entrance score of 60 or high and an 850 or higher on the LPN-ADN entrance exam, to be considered for admission into the advanced placement associated degree nursing program. - D. The nursing curriculum progresses from simple to complex nursing concepts within the scope of the registered nurse. - E. Nursing clinical experiences are offered two semesters in conjunction with theory courses. - F. Microbiology and Anatomy & Physiology 1 and 2 must have been taken in the last 10 years or those classes will need to be taken again.

-Western Nebraska Community College Associate Degree Nursing Curriculum Full-Time (Traditional Student)
+Western Nebraska Community College Associate Degree Nursing Curriculum Traditional Option-Full-time

 BIOS-2250 Physiology & Anatomy 1 4 cr.

 BIOS-2260 Physiology & Anatomy 2 4 cr.

 CHEM-1050 Introductory Chemistry 4 cr.

 BIOS-2460 Microbiology w/Lab 4 cr.

 ENGL-1010 English Composition 1 3 cr.

-PSYC-1810 Introduction to Psychology 3cr.
+PSYC-1810 Introduction to Psychology

-PSYC-2150 Life Span: Growth & Development 3 cr.